Applying Quality Strategy for Great Designs is like Pruning a Fruit Tree for the Best Fruit

 The blue citrus?
 That represents our 'perfect' design.

-To apply quality during design, I don’t think designers need to know how to use all the tools and do the analyses– that's what our quality friends like to do.
-It is helpful for designers to understand the methods available and how to use them to make decisions.
+To apply quality during design, it's helpful for designers to understand the quality methods available and how to use them to make decisions.
 This includes asking a quality professional to analyze something and then knowing how to act on the results.
-That’s why I created the Quality During Design.com site: as an educational website, blog, and podcast community dedicated to sharing resources, practical advice, and problem-solving techniques for Quality thinking throughout the design cycle.
+That’s why I created the Quality During Design.com site, as an educational website, blog, and podcast community dedicated to sharing resources, practical advice, and problem-solving techniques.
+If we apply quality thinking throughout the design cycle, we can develop products that others love, for less total cost.

 My goal is to help others in product design learn how to incorporate quality thinking in their design processes to get their best designs.
 I think a world of products that are safe, dependable, and easy to use would be a wonderful thing!